eveomett-states/Arizona/README.md

 # **Processing**

-Demographic data were aggregated from the census block level and precincts were assigned to districts using [MGGG's proration software](https://github.com/mggg/maup).
-Election data were also prorated onto VTDs from the original precinct shapefile using the `maup` package.
+Data were cleaned and aggregated in the corresponding jupyter notebook using MGGG’s python library [maup](https://github.com/mggg/maup).

 # **Metadata**